Kwynto/lru/README.md

 ## What is LRU cache
 LRU, or LRU cache (Least Recently Used) is an algorithm for storing a limited amount of data: information that has not been used for the longest time is forced out of storage.
 It is used in the organization of the cache.
+The `Kwynto/lru` package implements a fast and easy way to access the cache in constant time.

 **[⬆ back to top](#lru)** - **[⬆ back to the chapter](#what-is-lru-cache)**